PX4/PX4-Devguide/hardware-intel-aero.md

 4. Configure the target hostname

-If your system resolves link local names you don't have to do anything and you can skip this step. you can test it by trying to ssh into intel-aero.local after connecting to it either via WiFi or usb:
+If your system resolves link local names you don't have to do anything and you can skip this step.
+You can test it by trying to ssh into intel-aero.local after connecting to it either via WiFi or USB:

 ```
 ssh root@intel-aero.local